 Many pitmasters agree that salt and pepper is all you need to bring out a brisket's natural flavor, while some add garlic and others use entire rubs.
 Ultimately, it's your choice, but don't hesitate to experiment with different flavors and find out what you like!
 Whichever you choose, be sure to generously coat the entire brisket as you prepare it for the smoker.

-Some pitmasters swear by wrapping their brisket to get it through the stall, to lock in moisture or to stop the smoke intake of the meat, so the flavor isn't overwhelmingly smokey.
-If you're concerned about the stall elongating your cooking process too much, then we would say definitely wrap it, but if you have time to work through the stall then it isn't necessary.
-Just be mindful that the longer your brisket remains on the smoker, the more smokey flavor it will absorb.
+Some pitmasters swear by wrapping their brisket to lock in moisture or to stop the smoke intake of the meat, so the flavor isn't overwhelmingly smoky.
+If you're concerned about the stall elongating your cooking process too much, then we would say definitely wrap it, but if you have time to work through the stall, then it isn't necessary.
+Just be mindful that the longer your brisket remains on the smoker, the more smoky flavor it will absorb.

 After being in the smoker for so long, the juices in your brisket will need time to redistribute evenly amongst the meat, ensuring tender, moist results.
-It's a good idea to let it rest for an hour at the minimum to ensure you don't lose precious juices from cutting too soon.
+It's a good idea to let it rest for an hour at minimum to ensure you don't lose precious juices from cutting too soon.
 Some pitmasters will even let their brisket rest wrapped in a cooler with the lid closed.
-However, you choose to, keep in mind this step is just as important as the cooking process itself.
+However you choose, keep in mind this step is just as important as the cooking process itself.

 It's important to remember that when you're slicing your brisket, that you should do so against the grain of the meat.
 This will ensure a nice tender bite.
 Failure to do so will result in a tough and straggly texture.
 Pay close attention to ensure you'll reap the delicious benefits of this smoke that you worked so hard to accomplish.

-If this is your first time smoking a brisket, understand that it's a tough and lengthy process at times and all pitmasters were a beginner at some point.
+If this is your first time smoking a brisket, understand that it's a tough and lengthy process, and all pitmasters were a beginner at some point.
 Learn from your mistakes and pay attention to what things worked and what things didn't.
 Your process and technique will only improve with time.